cloudentity/ce-apigee-integration/openbanking/README.md

 deploy/setup-ce.sh replace-urls <replace with financroo redirect URI> <replace consent url>
 ```

->Note: When finished with the demo you can remove the CDR workspace by running this from the `openbanking` directory ```bash
+>Note: When finished with the demo you can remove the CDR workspace by running this from the `openbanking` directory `deploy/setup-ce.sh delete-workspace`
-deploy/setup-ce.sh delete-workspace

 #### Create Cloudentity workspace manually

-Only perform these steps if not using the provided `setup-ce.sh` script to auto-generate the workspace and client applications.
+>Note: Only perform these steps if not using the provided `setup-ce.sh` script to auto-generate the workspace and client applications.

 * Create an open banking compliant workspace
     * Create [a new workspace within Cloudentity that represents the concept of an independent OAuth/OIDC authorization server within Cloudentity](https://developer.cloudentity.com/howtos/tenant_configuration/adding_workspaces/).
 Let's choose a [CDR compliant workspace](https://developer.cloudentity.com/howtos/cdr/cdr_workspace/) for this walkthrough.